Flexiana/postgrest-xiana-showcase/README.md

 Create user invoicer with password invoicer.
 Grant access to invoicer to invoice_management

+Run file db.sql in order to set up the database.

 ## Running

 You will need to run PostgREST in one terminal, Xiana in a second terminal and nginx.